egor-tensin/cleanup-path/README.md

 [![Test](https://github.com/egor-tensin/cleanup-path/actions/workflows/test.yml/badge.svg)](https://github.com/egor-tensin/cleanup-path/actions/workflows/test.yml)

+This GitHub action cleans up the PATH variable.

 The PATH variable on Windows runners is a cesspool.
 For example, it includes seemingly dozens of MinGW distributions.
 This action takes a page out of MSYS2's book here, and cleans PATH so that only the default paths are included.

 Use it in your workflow like this:

     - name: Clean up PATH